Helperbird/website/src/pages/help/how-to-update-my-credit-card.md

 ### Steps to Update Credit Card Information

-1. **Visit Helperbird Manage Page**: Go to the [Helperbird Manage Page](https://payments.coffeeandfun.com/p/login/cN214adE29toci4bII).
+**Step 1**: Visit Helperbird Manage Page: Go to the [Helperbird Manage Page](https://payments.coffeeandfun.com/p/login/cN214adE29toci4bII).

-2. **Enter Your Email**: Input the email associated with your Helperbird account.
+**Step 2**: Enter Your Email: Input the email associated with your Helperbird account.

-3. **Receive Verification Code**: Check your email for a verification code, valid for 10 minutes.
+**Step 3**: Receive Verification Code: Check your email for a verification code, valid for 10 minutes.

-4. **Verify Code**: Enter the received code in the provided box and click "Verify".
+**Step 4**: Verify Code: Enter the received code in the provided box and click "Verify".

-5. **Access Dashboard**: You'll be redirected to the Helperbird dashboard.
+**Step 5**: Access Dashboard: You'll be redirected to the Helperbird dashboard.

-6. **Add Payment Method**: Click on the "Add payment method" button.
+**Step 6**: Add Payment Method: Click on the "Add payment method" button.

-7. **Enter Credit Card Details**: Fill in your new credit card information.
+**Step 7**: Enter Credit Card Details: Fill in your new credit card information.

-8. **Save New Information**: Click "Save" to update your payment details.
+**Step 8**: Save New Information: Click "Save" to update your payment details.

-9. **Confirmation**: Your credit card information is now updated in the Helperbird system.
+**Step 9**: Confirmation: Your credit card information is now updated in the Helperbird system.

 ### Need More Help?